zerstoeren/smb-scan/README.md

 Writing to a results file isn't perfect yet.
 I'm still working on fixing that as well.
 I also want to be able to output to multiple formats, but that will be later down the road.

+CIDR's are broken and need to be fixed apparently.

+False-positive message about the file being bad when it isn't needs to be fixed.

 Untested
 ===